Academic Services & Procedures

 - Office 365 – email plus new capabilities supporting file sharing and collaboration

 - Information Security – from our Network to the desktop and everything in between

 - Technology Operations for user services, a new and improved Service Desk and support for our computer labs.

 Information Technology & Innovation (IT&I) supports five staffed computer labs, three 24 hour computer labs and technology classrooms on both of Western’s campuses.
 These facilities support a variety of software packages including: Microsoft Office, Visual Studio, Visio, SharePoint Designer and Adobe programs.
 These facilities also support specialized software on various machines and are equipped with both black and white and color laser printers and scanners.
 Students with a valid university ID card may use the computer facilities at Western.
 These facilities are staffed with student Computer Center Assistants to provide help if needed.
 Students who need extensive support and training should visit the Student Technology Training Center.
+Your university ID card is required.
 To learn more about accounts, visit https://support.wcsu.edu/ and select “Accounts”

 Student Technology Training Center

 The Student Technology Training Center (STTC) is located on the Midtown campus in the Student Center, Room 225.
 This facility provides students with a comfortable environment in which to learn technology.
 The primary goal of the STTC is to improve student life outside the classroom by creating and maintaining an environment in which all students can empower themselves with a practical understanding of current technology.
 This facility provides tutorials, hardware and software, workshops and individualized attention.